nanoc/nanoc.app/content/docs/getting-started.md

 This tutorial does not cover the installation of nanoc.
 For information on how to install nanoc, as well as Ruby and Rubygems, check out the [Installation](/docs/2-installation/) page.

-This tutorial requires [kramdown](http://kramdown.rubyforge.org/).
-Kramdown is a Ruby implementation of [Markdown](http://daringfireball.net/projects/markdown/), which allows you to write HTML in a easy-to-use plain text format.
-If you haven’t used Markdown before, don’t fear—it’s quite easy to use.
-To install kramdown, jump to your terminal and type:

-<pre title="Installing kramdown"><span class="prompt">%</span> <kbd>gem install kramdown</kbd></pre>

-You should also install [adsf](http://stoneship.org/software/adsf/), a tool that allows you to fire up a web server in any directory, which is very useful for previewing compiled nanoc sites. nanoc’s <kbd>view</kbd> command, used in this tutorial, requires adsf to be installed.
-Install adsf like this:

-<pre title="Installing adsf"><span class="prompt">%</span> <kbd>gem install adsf</kbd></pre>

-Be sure to install _adsf_, not _asdf_.
-No, that’s not a tyop!

-nanoc also requires a basic level of experience with Ruby.
+nanoc also requires some experience with Ruby.
 It is possible to use nanoc with no Ruby knowledge, but to take full advantage of nanoc, you’ll need to know Ruby well.
 I recommend the [Programming Ruby](http://ruby-doc.org/docs/ProgrammingRuby/) book to people who don’t have a lot of Ruby experience yet.

 Creating a Site
 ---------------